 Here’s What You’ll Learn:

-3. The key fact behind hot bending: Why extruded acrylic is the definitive winner foraccuracybending(and why it's directional)
+- The key fact behind hot bending: Why extruded acrylic is the definitive winner for accuracy bending(and why it's directional)

-5. The cost and tolerance reality: How to makeinformeddecisions for cost-sensitive or precision assembly applications?
+- The cost and durability reality: How to make well-informed decisions for budget-friendly or precision build applications?

-Now, let's dive into theall-importantdifferences between cast and extruded acrylic to make an informedand accurate material decision for your project!
+Finally, on to the all-so-important differences between cast and extruded acrylic to make an educated and precise material selection for your project!

 Manufacturing Process: The Root of All Differences